openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 off(type: 'systemBarTintChange', callback?: Callback&lt;SystemBarTintState &gt;): void

-Disables listening for properties changes of the status bar and navigation bar.
+Unsubscribes from the property change event of the status bar and navigation bar.

 **System API**: This is a system API.